-In this guide, we’ll help you understand why cows’ ears are a great option as a natural dog treat and teach you the health benefits fit for any dog.
+In this guide, we’ll help you understand why cow ears are a great option as a natural dog treat and teach you the health benefits they can provide for your dog.

 These natural dog chews are a safe alternative to rawhide treats and come with the added benefits of being a natural dog treat and a healthy dog chew.

-Your dog will love the crunchy texture of these treats and how long it takes them to chew them up.
-It can be hard to find a snack that lasts long enough for your dog to enjoy it, but cow ears will do just that!
-Your dog will also love the taste and smell of these treats, which come from their natural ingredients and nothing else.
+Your dog will love the crunchy texture of these natural treats and how long it takes them to chew them up.
+It can be hard to find a snack that lasts long enough for your dog to enjoy, but cow ears will do just that!
+Your dog will also love the taste and smell of these healthy treats.
+They come from their natural ingredients and nothing else.

-This also means that they’re more fibrous than if they’d been dried using artificial methods, which means your dog will get more enjoyment out of each chew because there are more cracks and crevices where he can sink his teeth into!
+This also means that they’re more fibrous than if they’d been dried using artificial methods.
+Therefore your dog will get more enjoyment out of each chew because there are more cracks and crevices where they can sink his teeth into!

-A natural dog treat with no chemical additives or preservatives – just 100% dried cow ears!
+Cow ears are natural dog treat with no chemical additives or preservatives

-Cow ears are a natural dog treat and are healthy for dogs to eat.
+Cows ears are a natural dog treat and are healthy for dogs to eat.
 They are digestible and all-natural, so they’re easy on your dog’s digestive system.
 These dog treats are also low-calorie, so they won’t add too much weight to your dog’s waistline.
-Cow ears for dogs have no chemical additives or preservatives, so you can feel better about giving them to your pup!
+Cow ears for dogs have no chemical additives or preservatives, so you can feel better about giving them to your dog!

 Are cow ears healthy for dogs?

-Cow ears are a natural way to help your dog clean their teeth.
-While there are many treats you can use to clean your dog’s teeth, cow ears are one of the most effective.
+First of all, cow ears are a natural way to help your dog clean their teeth.
+While there are many treats you can use to clean your dog’s teeth, cow ears are one of the most effective chews for dogs.

 Chewing on these natural dog treats will help remove tartar and plaque from their mouth which can lead to gum disease and other issues with their health.
 Some other good natural dog chews include chicken feet, rabbit ears and yak sticks.